Chapter 38 On My Own

 Sunday, December 21, 1981

 It was extremely cold today.
-The bishop didn’t have enough time to warm up the building before the meetings were to start.
+The Bishop didn’t have enough time to warm up the building before the meetings were to start.
 The Bishop was going to call off church.
-Mom thought it was a shame since a lot of members had come from so far away.
+Mom thought it was a shame that so many members had come from far away.
 Mom said that we could have church at her place.

 Thursday, December 31, 1981

 Today is the last day of the year.
 I am still planning to move away from here.
-I don’t know how it will happen, I just know it will.
+I don’t know how it will happen, but I just know it will.
 I have held a yard sale and sold most of my belongings.
-I have also got a passport for Elisabeth and got mine up-to-date.
-I hope that Mom will get hers updated too.
+I have also obtained a passport for Beth and had mine updated.
+I hope that Mom will get hers updated, too.

 I feel bad about leaving Grandma behind.
-Grandma says that if we get established in America, then she would sell her stuff and come live with us.
+Grandma says that if we get established in America, then she will sell her stuff and come live with us.

 Leave a Reply